JdevStudio/STABLE-ETHIOPIAN-BIRR-COIN-ETBX-/README.md

 - [Censorship-resistant](https://medium.com/@cyrus.younessi/an-introduction-to-censorship-resistant-store-of-value-c5f4a24ca8a0) and decentralization: to be safe against governments
 - Publicaly auditable stability: the user base should be able to independently verify its legitimacy.

-# Brazilian Real

-The [Brazilian real](https://en.wikipedia.org/wiki/Brazilian_real) (sign: R$; code: BRL) is the official currency of Brazil.
-It is subdivided into 100 centavos.
-The Central Bank of Brazil is the central bank and the issuing authority.

-The exchange rate as of September 2015 was BRL 4.05 to US$1.00.

 # The code